Hare quota: Example

 At this stage, there are only two candidates remaining and one seat open.
 The most-popular candidate is declared elected; the other is declared defeated.
 Although Brad has not reached the quota, he is declared elected since he has more votes than Carter.
 The winners are therefore Andrea and Brad.

 Use in party-list PR

 Hong Kong, Brazil, and Guyana use the Hare quota in largest-remainder systems.
 Costa Rica uses a modified Hare quota for its Legislative Assembly.
 In Brazil's largest remainder system the Hare quota is used to set the basic number of seats allocated to each party or coalition.
 Any remaining seats are allocated according to the D'Hondt method.
 This procedure is used for the Federal Chamber of Deputies, State Assemblies, Municipal and Federal District Chambers.

 In Hong Kong

 For geographical constituencies, the SAR government adopted weakly-proportional representation using the largest remainder method with Hare quota in 1997.
-Typically, largest remainders paired with the Hare quota produces unbiased results that are difficult to manipulate.
-However, the combination of extremely small districts, no electoral thresholds, and low led to a system that parties could manipulate using careful vote management.
+Typically, largest remainders paired with the Hare quota produces unbiased results that are difficult to manipulate; however, the combination of extremely small districts, no electoral thresholds led to a system that parties could manipulate using careful vote management.
 By running candidates on separate tickets, Hong Kong parties aimed to ensure they received no seats in the first step of apportionment, but still received enough votes to take several of the remainder seats when running against a divided opposition.
 The Democratic Party, for example, filled three separate tickets in the 8-seat New Territories West constituency in the 2008 Legislative Council elections.
 In the 2012 election, no candidate list won more than one seat in any of the six PR constituencies (a total of 40 seats).
 In Hong Kong, the Hare quota has effectively created a multi-member single-vote system in the territory.

 Mathematical properties

-In situations where parties' total share of the vote varies randomly, the Hare quota is the unique unbiased quota for an electoral system based on vote-transfers or quotas.
-However, if the quota is used in small constituencies with no electoral threshold, it is possible to manipulate the system by running several candidates on separate lists, allowing each to win a remainder seat with less than a full quota.
+In situations where parties' total share of the vote varies randomly, the Hare quota is the unique unbiased quota for an electoral system based on vote-transfers or quotas; however, if the quota is used in small constituencies with no electoral threshold, it is possible to manipulate the system by running several candidates on separate lists, allowing each to win a remainder seat with less than a full quota.
 This can make the method behave like the single non-transferable vote in practice, as has happened in Hong Kong.
 By contrast, rules based on the Droop quota cannot be manipulated in the same way, as it is never possible for a party to gain seats by splitting.